 Using Incident Report Templates:

 Organizations work in presence of rules and regulations implemented by the local government.
 The most important part of these regulations is to provide a safe working environment to the employees.
-If an incident occurs i.e. fight between two employees that leads to physical injuries, damage to office property, misuse of the property, theft or harassment of any kind, the HR department is required to prepare an incident report.
+If an incident occurs i.e. fight between two employees that lead to physical injuries, damage to office property, misuse of the property, theft, or harassment of any kind, the HR department is required to prepare an incident report.
 This report is mandatory to be prepared as soon as possible after the incident.
 It will involve statements from the people involved in the incident as well as the witnesses who have important information.

 Free Incident Report Templates

 Here is the Free Incident Report Template in MS Word format to help you understand and prepare your Incident Report easily.

 Here is the download link for this Incident Report Template in MS Word Format,